DES-Network/DES-Chain/test-network/README.md

 # Test DES Network

-These scripts help configure a test DES network and allow you to assess the functionality.
-Usage:
+These scripts help configure a test DES network and allow you to evaluate the functionality with easy to use, verbose examples.

+Given below is a description of the scripts, what they do and the flow of how you should use these scripts, in what order, to get a test network up and running.

-  - `1_init.sh`: Cleanup previous directories (delete any previous chain data) and (re)initialize accounts and keystores for nodes.
+  1. `1-init.sh`: Cleanup previous directories (delete any previous chain data) and (re)initialize accounts and keystores for configuring a new network and its nodes.
+This will set up the environment required to launch the network.
-  - `2-start-des-network.sh`: Launch `constellation` and `geth` node for the network owner.
+  2. `2-start-des-network.sh`: Launch `constellation` and `geth` node for the network owner.
+This will launch the DES network with a single node, which is the owner of the network.
-  - `3-deploy-and-init.js`: Deploy the DES network contract that will help add/remove and keep track of the regulators in the network and the nodes in the network.
+  3. `deploy-and-init.js`: Deploy the DES network contract that will help add/remove and keep track of the regulators in the network and the nodes in the network.
 Since only permissioned nodes are allowed in the DES network, the owner will have to add any new nodes to this contract to ensure their participation in the network.

   Note that this is written in javascript and requires attachment to a geth node for execution.
-We have created a script that will make this easy, so you can run this as `./run-as-owner.sh 3-deploy-and-init.js`.
+We have created a script that will make this easy, so you can run this as `./run-as-owner.sh deploy-and-init.js`.

   - `test-des-contract.js`: Once the aforementioned contract has been deployed, you can run this test to confirm that the contract has been successfully deployed and to confirm if `Node 1`, also known as the Owner, has been added as a Regulator and a Permissioned Node.
   - `wrong-private-contract.js`: You can now try to deploy a private contract.
 However, this won't work, since the `privateFor` array only contains `"ROAZBWtSacxXQrOe3FGAqJDyJjFePR5ce4TSIzmJ0Bc="`, which is not a regulator's public key.
   - `private-contract.js`: This is the correct private contract deployment script.
 The contract creation will be allowed as the regulator's key `BULeR8JyUWhiuuCMU/HLA0Q5pzkYT+cHII3ZKBey3Bo=` is now party to the transaction.